cthoyt/cthoyt.github.io/_posts/2026/2026-08-17-predicted-mapping-evaluation-implementation.md

 ---
 layout: post
 title:
-  "Automating the Evaluation of Predicted Semantic Mappings: A New Workflow"
+  "Automating the Evaluation of Predicted Semantic Mappings Part 2: A New Workflow"
 date: 2026-08-17 17:19:00 +0200
 author: Charles Tapley Hoyt
 tags: